Acylation/obsidian-chem/README.md

 [Chemical Structure Renderer](https://github.com/xaya1001/obsidian-Chemical-Structure-Renderer) is a similar plugin of `Chem`, which uses [Ketcher](https://github.com/epam/ketcher), [Indigo](https://github.com/epam/Indigo) online service for parsing and rendering, while `Chem` plugin integrates standalone packages and runs locally.

-## Acknowledgement
+## Credits

-The plugin relies on [Smiles Drawer](https://github.com/reymond-group/smilesDrawer) as the parsing and drawing core, and uses [Mathpix](https://github.com/Mathpix/mathpix-markdown-it) as an example on how to integrate the package.
+The plugin relies on [Smiles Drawer](https://github.com/reymond-group/smilesDrawer) and [RDKit.js](https://github.com/rdkit/rdkit-js) as the parsing and drawing cores, and takes [Mathpix](https://github.com/Mathpix/mathpix-markdown-it) as a good example on integrating Smiles Drawer and use codeblock to decorate the note.
 Thank you very much!

 During the whole process of development, I found the [developer documentation](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin) super helpful.
 Massive thanks to [@marcusolsson](https://github.com/marcusolsson) for leading this project!